strugee/filter-other-days/README.md

 That being said, this program was tested on a GNU userland (though with `dash` as `/bin/sh`), so there may still be dependencies on GNU extensions.
 If you find any such dependencies, they will be considered bugs.
 Please [file these][file a bug] in the bug tracker.

+If you want to run the test suite, you also need Bash and `faketime`.

 ### I'm passing a file but it says "unrecognized option 'filename'".

 Unlike many Unix programs, `filter-other-days` does not accept files on the commandline.
 This is because it makes the argument parsing code more complicated and your shell can accomplish the same thing just as well: